Creating a Cell Model and FREE Biology Flashcards and Worksheets

 When students first learn about cells, there is usually a labeled cell graphic to go along with the text.
 The students match the terms and definitions given in the text to the image labels.
 Graphics in textbooks are awesome, but most kids are hands-on learners so going beyond the flat images is helpful.

 I am a big proponent of creating models when studying science.
 Modeling makes the student study the subject very closely in order to get the size, proportion, and details correct.
-The time spend creating the various parts correctly helps the student understand the subject more.
+The time spent creating the various parts correctly helps the student understand the subject more.

 Spending this quality time on the subject aids in comprehension and retention of important details much more so than reading and looking at graphics alone.